Our physics and astronomy PhD program typically takes four to six years to complete and includes:

 See the graduate coordinator, Laura Blumkin, to review past preliminary examinations.

-The preliminary examination is written and graded by the department's Examination Committee.
-To continue in the PhD program one must pass the exam at the PhD level.
+The preliminary assessment is completed by the preliminary assessment committee, which is the successor to the exam committee.
+To continue in the PhD program one must pass the assessment at the PhD level.

-The committee can decide to pass a student if the total grade is adequate, or it can require that the student repeat poorly performed parts of the examination at its next offering.
+The committee can decide to pass a student or it can require that the student repeat poorly performed parts of the assessment.
 If a student shows specific weaknesses, the committee may also choose to pass that student under the condition that the student remedies the deficiency with additional coursework.

-Normally each student is allowed two attempts to pass the preliminary exam.
+Normally each student is allowed two attempts to pass the preliminary assessment.

-Advanced transfer students who have passed similar exam at another graduate school may be excused from taking it in the department.
-This decision will be made by the Graduate Committee, in consultation with members of the Preliminary Examination Committee and the department chair.
+Advanced transfer students who have passed similar assessment at another graduate school may be excused from taking it in the department.
+This decision will be made by the Graduate Committee, in consultation with members of the Preliminary Assessment Committee and the department chair.